And So, They Met

 “Thanks for the warning,” said Soletus studying him in awe.
 He doesn’t speak like a boy.

 Mien withdrew his hand as quickly as he placed and begin working again.
-“A spade would be better to remove it with,” he added speaking low again.
+“A spade would be better to remove it,” he added speaking low again.

 The entire time the young monk talked to him about the Brotherhood and the town of Hope’s Glory.
-The entire time Soletus studied Mien.
+It was a good chance for Soletus studied Mien.
 His father taught him it was a good skill to study people and figure out who they are.
-Soletus was a lot better at it than he was though.
-From what he gathered the boy listened.
+From what he gathered, the boy listened.
 He asked no questions.
 He only glanced at him if he had too.
-He didn’t say anything at all for the rest of their time out there.
 Most of all, he was strung a little tight.
 He was guarded, kept his distance from him.
 The slightest of noise would take his attention away until he found the source.

 “I was saving that for when they suffered me with another badly behaving boy, but they wouldn’t do such a good job,” he said impressed looking straight at Mien.
 “I wouldn’t think you would do such work.”